pnnl/neuromancer/examples/lightning_integration_examples/README.md

 * Part 1: Goes over how basics on how a Neuromancer set-up can be converted into the Lightning version
 * Part 2: Goes over more advanced / nuanced cases when migrating towards Lightning.
 Also showcases automated GPU support, loading/saving weights
 * Part 3: Is a Python script that demonstrates solving a computationally expensive problem with automated multi-GPU distributed training
-* Part 4: Demonstrates how to do hyperparameter tuning with wandb library

 Other domain-specific examples can be found in the "other_examples" folder:

-* Part 3: Goes over solving a PINN with the Lightning workflow
 * lightning_nonauto_DeepKoopman: Goes over using Koopman Operators with the Lightning workflow.
 Also showcases how to easily visualize training progress with Tensorboard
 * lightning_cvxpy_layers: Goes over using cvxpy with Lightning workflow.
 * lighting_custom_training_example: Demonstrates how the user can define their own training logic to replace default training logic, if desired